Partner Content: XAPO BANK brings you stories of The Few: Part 2 of 4

 Don’t miss the next instalment of The Few, brought to you by Xapo Bank.
 Next, hip-hop artist Slikour will be telling us his story of passion and purpose in the world of music.

 The Few, brought to you by Xapo Bank, explores the stories of four changemakers who march to their own beat.
 Theirs are the stories of unwavering belief.
 What we see in them, we see in ourselves.
 In Week 1 we were joined by tech entrepreneur Rapelang Rabana.
-Next we heard from streetwear entrepreneur and DJ Vato Kayde.
-This week we’re connecting with artist and entrepreneur Fhatuwani Mukheli, and finally, we’re hear the tale of hip hop artist Siya Metane, better known in the music industry as Slikour.
+This week we’re connecting with artist and entrepreneur Fhatuwani Mukheli.
+Next week tune in to hear from streetwear entrepreneur and DJ Vato Kayde.
+Finally, we’ll hear the tale of hip hop artist Siya Metane, better known in the music industry as Slikour.
 DM

 About Xapo Private Bank: